QATPR/QATPR.github.io/WeeklyProgress.md

 #### Wednesday

-Today Jeren continued working on stage 2.
+Today Jeren continued working on Stage 2.
 He modelled and assembled the 2 parts of stage 2.
 Some parts from the previous partial assembly has been edited to fit together with today's partial assembly height-wise.
 A curved slope was also made to be used to push out the fastener after measuring.

 <img src="https://github.com/QATPR/QATPR.github.io/blob/main/imagesJeren/FastenerTurner.PNG" width ="400"><img src="https://github.com/QATPR/QATPR.github.io/blob/main/imagesJeren/Stage2Assembly.PNG" width ="400">